The Best Travel Shoes for Spring & Summer (+ How to Choose the Right Pair)

 Here are the styles of shoes I’ve found work best for spring and summer travel.

-Up until a few years ago, wearing sneakers, especially white sneakers, immediately flagged you as a tourist.
+It wasn’t that many years ago that wearing sneakers—especially white sneakers—immediately flagged you as a tourist.
 But sneakers are ubiquitous now, and if this is your preferred type of walking shoe, no need to leave them at home!

-Clean, classic sneaker styles in a single color will be the most versatile.
+Clean, classic sneaker styles will be the most versatile.
 (To keep white sneakers looking sharp, use a Mr. Clean Magic Eraser.
 For travel, just snip off a small piece and pack with your clothing care items.)

 I also find metallic sneakers can be quite stylish and versatile.